You are here

 CS603 Object-Oriented Application Development

 This course teaches object-oriented programming and development using the Java programming language.
-Students first learn the fundamentals of programming, including control and data structures, file input/output, and the use of built-in classes.
-This is followed by object-oriented concepts, including inheritance, encapsulation, polymorphism, and abstract classes.
-Throughout the course, the students' understanding is reinforced through development projects ranging from stand-alone applications to event-driven Web applets with graphical user interfaces.
+Students first gain a solid understanding of programming fundamentals, including control and data structures and the use of built-in classes.
+This is followed by the study of object-oriented programming concepts and practices, from defining classes and methods to the more advanced object-oriented concepts of inheritance, encapsulation, polymorphism, and abstract classes.
+The students' understanding is reinforced throughout the course through the development of standalone applications.
+No prior knowledge of Java or other programming languages is required.

 CS605 Data Management and Systems Modeling